Global Hadamard form for the Green Function in Schwarzschild space-time

-Furthermore, in any space-time dimension, one can write the biscalars in the Hadamard form as series in the world function -- the so-called Hadamard series.
-The coefficients of the distributions in our representation for the GF in Schwarzschild are given in terms of the coefficients in the Hadamard series for the biscalar in $\Mtwo$ (essentially, the $(1+1)$-dimensional equivalent of $U$ and $V$ in Eq.(\ref{eqhada})).
+Furthermore: In any spacetime dimension, one can write the biscalars in the Hadamard form as a Hadamard series.
+The coefficients of the distributions in our representation for the GF in Schwarzschild are given in terms of the coefficients in the Hadamard series for the Riemann function $U$ in $\Mtwo$.
 Therefore, our representation of the GF has a direct geometrical interpretation in terms of geodesics in this two-dimensional causal domain.
 Our representation for the GF naturally takes the form of a sum of expansions about each of the null geodesics in Schwarzschild.
-In effect, we give a global extension of the local Hadamard form for the GF in Schwarzschild space-time, which may be characterized as a `sum of Hadamard forms'.
+In effect, we give an extension of the local Hadamard form for the GF in Schwarzschild spacetime, valid beyond normal neighbourhoods, which may be characterized as a `sum of Hadamard forms'.

-This global representation for the GF is, however, not valid in a neighbourhood of caustic points (specifically, it is valid for $\gamma\in (0,\gamma_0)$, where $\gamma_0=2(\sqrt{2}-1)\pi\simeq 0.828\pi$).
-Indeed,it is known~\cite{Casals:2012px,Zenginoglu:2012xe} that on caustic points in a spherically-symmetric space-time the above four-fold structure does not generally apply and is instead a two-fold structure.
-However, to the best of our knowledge, the analytical form of the singularity of the GF on caustics is not known in Schwarzschild space-time and we derive its precise form here.
+This representation for the GF is, however, not valid in a neighbourhood of caustic points, for which the angle separation $\gamma$ is equal to $0$ or $\pi$ (specifically, this global representation is valid for $\gamma\in (0,\gamma_0)$, where $\gamma_0=2(\sqrt{2}-1)\pi\simeq 0.828\pi$).
+Indeed, it is known~\cite{Casals:2012px,Zenginoglu:2012xe} that on caustic points in a spherically-symmetric spacetime the above four-fold structure does not generally apply and is instead a two-fold structure.
+However, to the best of our knowledge, the analytical form of the singularity of the GF on caustics is not known in Schwarzschild spacetime and we derive its precise form here.